vigil-313/gator-probe-alpha/config/personas/legal-panel/README.md

 This directory contains configurations for the Legal Gator Panel - personas focused on legal risk assessment, intellectual property considerations, and contractual matters.

+> ⚠️ **IMPORTANT LEGAL NOTICE**: For detailed information on Legal Gator capabilities, limitations, and appropriate usage, please review `/Technical/LEGAL_GATOR_LIMITS.md`.
+Legal gator personas are NOT licensed attorneys and do NOT provide legal advice.

 ## Available Personas

 | ID | Name | Nickname | Archetype | Focus |